FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ## Linking the new forms to the application

-We've created the forms, but we still need to link them to the application so that they are used in place of the defaults.
+We've created the forms but we still need to link them to the application so that they are used in place of the defaults.
 We also need to enable registrations on the application.

 Navigate to Applications and click on the "Edit" button next to the application created earlier.
 Click on the "Registration" tab.
 Under "Self-service registration", turn on the "Enabled" switch.
 Select "Advanced" for the "Type".
 Select your custom registration form from the "Form" dropdown.